 Food Allergy Canada provides allergy information to educate, support and advocate for the needs of people living with food allergy.
 They support and take part in research related to food allergy and anaphylaxis.
 For more information on responding to a severe allergic reaction see:

 - Food Allergy Canada: Emergency Treatment of Anaphylaxis

-The information provided in the Severe Allergic Reaction Health Feature has been adapted from the Anaphylaxis in Schools and Other Settings, Copyright 2005-2016 Canadian Society of Allergy and Clinical Immunology.
+The information provided in the Severe Allergic Reaction Health Feature is adapted from the Anaphylaxis in Schools and Other Settings, Copyright 2005-2016 Canadian Society of Allergy and Clinical Immunology.